Support for Families and Loved Ones

 Use Tennessee’s licensed provider search and map to locate licensed mental health and substance use services.

-Middle Tennessee Resources
+Tennessee Resources

 These resources are free, confidential and available to Tennessee residents.